TheMathGeek314/MoreStags/ReadMe.md

 	- In rare cases, this could cause impossible seeds when using TheRealJournalRando, especially in decoupled room randos
 - When a stag item is obtained in the same room as a stag location, in some cases you must reload the room to be able to travel to the new station
 	- This only happens if you open the stag menu before picking up the item
+	- This is a known bug, but no fix is planned because it would induce excessive lag every time you open the stag menu.
+If encountered, either leaving the room or stagging anywhere else will update the menu to show the missing entry.

 ## Compatibility / Interop
 - **DebugMod**'s *All Stags* bind will grant all active stags, rather than all vanilla stags